 Order of naming :

 The contributors should be based on the relative contribution of the contributor.
-Once submitted the order cannot be changed without written consent of all the contributors
+Once submitted the order cannot be changed without the written consent of all the contributors.

 We suggest the following kind of format (please use initials to refer to each author’s contribution) “FC analyzed and interpreted the patient data regarding the fracture disease and the stiffness.
 RH performed the histological examination of the callus, and was a major contributor in writing the manuscript.
 All authors read and approved the final manuscript.”